IS NOW THE RIGHT TIME TO THINK ABOUT YOUR NEXT VEHICLE?

 No factory will start to manufacture a vehicle if they have yet to receive all the components required to make it, so a single delay in the supply chain (the other factories) will mean that work is unavoidably halted.

-What are the next steps to getting a car during the Covid-19 outbreak?
+What are the next steps I need to take to get a car?

 Taking all of this information into account, if you have a vehicle to renew or you need a new one in the next 7 months, now would be a really good time for you to start your search for a new vehicle, while you’re at home and have the opportunity to do the sort of research that is often rushed.